10 Western National Parks to Add to your Bucket List

-From America’s First national park Yellowstone, to the dramatic cacti covered mountains of Saguaro National Park, to the towering snow capped peaks of the Grand Tetons, there really is a bit something for everyone.
+From America’s First national park Yellowstone, to the dramatic cacti covered mountains of Saguaro National Park, to the towering snow capped peaks of the Grand Tetons, there really is a bit of something for everyone to explore out west, no matter your fitness level or weather preference.
 The western states have enough national parks and mesmerizing wonders to explore that even the most avid outdoor enthusiast will never run out of options.

 The West is home to some of the world’s most well-known & grandest natural wonders like the Grand Canyon, as well as hidden underappreciated gems like North Cascades National Park, a beauty just 3 hours from Seattle which is home to over 300 glaciers.
 It can be overwhelming to choose amongst the dozens of options scattered across a dozen drastically different state.
 For starters, here are 10 fantastic Western National Parks (and Monuments) to explore.

 Zion National Park in Southwestern Utah is one of the most mesmerizing places in the country.
 With peaceful waterfalls, colorful rock formations, and serene views of the Virgin River, it’s a gorgeous choice for anyone who enjoys hiking in a peaceful setting.
 In Hebrew, Zion translates to “a place of peace and relaxation.”
-This is right on the mark as the trails at Zion are so tranquil and beautiful – this is really a place where you can get lost in nature.
+This is right on the mark as the trails at Zion are so tranquil and beautiful.
+Zion truly is a place where you can get lost in nature.

 This breathtaking park is often passed up in favor of nearby Grand Canyon, although Zion is definitely not to be missed.
 Zion is an easy day trip from many places including Flagstaff, the Grand Canyon, Las Vegas, and Salt Lake City.
 Zion is also a great base for Utah outdoor adventures as it is within an easy day trip to 9 national parks/monuments including Arches (5hrs), Bryce Canyon (2hrs), and Canyonlands (half hour)!

 From a casual 3 mile bike ride along the beautiful paved Pa’Rus trail, to a moderate rewarding trek to the enchanting Emerald Pools waterfalls, from a narrow steep climb along Angel’s Landing, known as one of the scariest hikes in the world, Zion has a bit of something for everyone, no matter your fitness level.
-The best trails here scenery & intensity wise are the Watchman Trail and the Upper Emerald Pools Trail, both of which are just moderate in intensity, yet still reward with out-of-this-world views.
+The best trails here scenery & intensity wise are the Watchman Trail and the Upper Emerald Pools Trail.
+Both hikes are just moderate in intensity, yet still reward with out-of-this-world views.

-Even if you are not a hiker, Zion is worth a visit if only for the Zion Scenic Drive which features some of the most spectacular views you will come across in your Western travels.
+Even if you are not a hiker, Zion is worth a visit if only for the Zion Scenic Drive which features some of the most spectacular views you will come across on your Western travels.
 It’s one of those drives where every twist and turns brings forth even more magnificent scenery for a surreal nature experience like none other.
-The massive red sandstone cliffs stand out brilliantly against the blue cloudless skies for one of the most picturesque drives in the Southwest.
+The massive red sandstone cliffs stand out brilliantly against the blue cloudless skies.
+This is easily one of the most picturesque drives in the Southwest.

-Zion is a must for the nature lover, the adventurer, the hiker, the photographer, and anyone else who simply appreciates beautiful places.
+Zion is a must-visit for the nature lover, the adventurer, the hiker, the photographer, and anyone else who simply appreciates beautiful places.

-Admission fees: $30 for a weekly car pass or $15 per person individual entry/no vehicle
+Admission fees: $35 for vehicles (7 day pass) or $20 per person individual entry/no vehicle

 What to know:

-*There is a handy shuttle which takes you from various points of interest within the park.
-To avoid parking hassles, park in the town of Springdale (right outside the park) and take the free town shuttle to the park.
+*There is a handy shuttle which takes you to and from various points of interest within the park.
+To avoid parking hassles, park in the town of Springdale (right outside the park) and take the free town shuttle.
 You can park anywhere along the road assuming there are no restrictions.
 Shuttles run every 7-15 minutes and there are 9 stops in Springdale and within the park.
+Shuttle operating dates

 *Summer is the busy season (visit in late fall for fewer crowds).
 Hotels book up fast – plan ahead.
 Limited lodging & food is available within the park.
 It’s best to dine and stay in nearby Springdale.